 - Deb Kay, Chairperson, Health Consumers Alliance of SA

 - Sara McLaughlin Barrett, Thoracic Liaison Nurse Consultant, Monash Medical Centre, Vic.

-- Adam Jaffe, Respiratory Physician and Professor of childhood respiratory conditions, Gosford Hospital and UNSW, NSW
+- Adam Jaffe, Respiratory Paediatrician and Professor of Paediatrics, Sydney Children’s Hospital and UNSW, NSW

 - Tanya Buchanan, Chief Executive Officer, Thoracic Society of Australia and New Zealand, NSW